SoarGroup/VisualSoar/readme.md

 # VisualSoar

 This is an IDE for [Soar](https://soar.eecs.umich.edu/) agent development.
+Please see the [user manual](./doc/usersman/VisualSoar_UsersManual.docx) for more information on how to use it.

 ## Soar Project Organization